intarchboard/committee-model/Committee-Model.md

 In general, votes are held during full board meetings.
 When e-votes occur outside full board meetings, their results are minuted at full board meetings.

 Reports from liaisons are received and minuted at full board meetings.

 IAB members provide reports based on their delegated responsibilities ahead of full board meetings.

-Any group decisions that need to be made based on these activities are handled in the full board meetings.
+Agenda items for discussion or decision at full board meetings should have pre-read materials (e.g., background material, rationale, supporting information, alternatives considered) available at least a week in advance, and preferably longer.

 During the full board meeting, the delegated responsibilities of board members in the upcoming cycle are confirmed.